lewagon/data-setup/WINDOWS.md

 - Dive into the Ubuntu file system in order to look for directories of interest
 - Drag the desired folders into the Address Bar in order to create shortcuts

-Click on the image to watch the video:

 ![](images/wsl_ubuntu_shortcut.gif)